Design

 Constructability Review

-The project also included the construction of a new 18-foot-wide by 49-foot-4-inch-long chemical storage building equipped with interconnecting piping, chemical storage, pumping systems, and injectors for oxidants (applied ahead of the reaction vessels) and disinfectants (applied after filtration).
-As part of the preliminary design process, AKM reviewed and presented alternative locations, sizes, and layouts for the chemical building, which were ultimately approved by the City.
+The project also included the construction of a new 18′ wide by 49′ 4″ long chemical storage building equipped with interconnecting piping, chemical storage, pumping systems, and injectors for oxidants (applied ahead of the reaction vessels) and disinfectants (applied after filtration).
+As part of the preliminary design process, AKM reviewed and presented alternative locations, sizes, and layouts for the chemical building, which were approved by the City.